bareos/bareos/docs/manuals/source/TasksAndConcepts/BareosConsole.rst

    For Pool :bcommand:`update pool`, Bareos will move the Volume record from its existing pool to the pool specified.

    For Volume from Pool, All Volumes from Pool and All Volumes from all Pools, the following values are updated from the Pool record: Recycle, RecyclePool, VolRetention, VolUseDuration, MaxVolJobs, MaxVolFiles, and MaxVolBytes.

-   For updating the statistics, use :bcommand:`updates stats`, see :ref:`section-JobStatistics`.

    The full form of the update command with all command line arguments is: